 2) Is an achievable promise

-Guaranteeing the moon is great, unless you’re unable to even launch off the ground.
-Evaluate and determine your limitations before structuring your entire brand around an impossibility.
+Guaranteeing the moon is great, unless you’re unable to launch off the ground.
+Evaluate and determine your limitations before structuring your brand around an impossibility.

 3) Breaks free from market mediocrity

 Remember that your competition is coming up with a brand positioning statement of their own.
-If yours is too similar, none of your projects or campaigns will be unique or give any positive separation.
+If yours is too similar, none of the projects or campaigns will be unique or give positive separation.

 Once you’ve conducted thorough research and created a brand positioning statement, it’s time to express it throughout each area of your brand.
 There should be traces of it in your brand persona, communications, products and more.